NickStrauch13/ooga_team08/doc/DESIGN.md

 BACKEND

 CREATURE- Abstract to implemented by child classes.
 This consists of pacman objects and ghosts. \
-PACMAN-
+PACMAN- Child class of creature, will contain pacman functions such as pickup, die etc.\
+CPUPACMAN- child class of pacman, movement controlled by cpu algorithm, implements cpu move interface.\
+USERPACMAN- child class of pacman, movement controlled by user, implements user move interface.\
+GHOST- Child class of creature, encapsulates ghost and all properties therein.\
+CPUGHOST- child class of ghost, movement controlled by cpu algorithm,implements cpu move interface.\
+USERGHOST- child class of ghost, movement controlled by user, implements user move interface.\
-BOARD- grid of cell objects where each will have a state\
+BOARD- grid of cell objects where each will have a state corresponding to wall, pickup or empty.
+Passed once to view upon initialization.\
-CELL- can be a wall, contain power up or be empty\
+CELL- can be a wall, contain power up or be empty, essentially one space on game board.\
 GAME- class dictates the running/starting/endgame of the game, has step function to update moving creatures\

 FRONTEND